danielhenrymantilla/with_locals.rs/guide/src/cps.md

-Such a simple shift, but with so big consequences: since the callee gets to work with the value before it has to `return` and clean up its own locals, it gets to keep them, making everything _Just Work_.
+Such a simple shift, but with so big consequences: since the callee gets to work with the value before it has to `return` and clean up its own locals, it gets to keep them, making everything _Just Work™️_.

 <div style="width:100%;height:0;padding-bottom:60%;position:relative;"><iframe src="https://giphy.com/embed/2rqEdFfkMzXmo" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/stress-i-need-a-drink-brain-explode-2rqEdFfkMzXmo">via GIPHY</a></p>